Dark Winds

-Dark Winds is an American psychological thriller television series created by Graham Roland.
-Based on the Leaphorn & Chee novel series by Tony Hillerman, it stars Zahn McClarnon and Kiowa Gordon as the aforementioned two characters, leading a mostly Native American cast.
+Dark Winds is an American psychological thriller television series created by Graham Roland, based on the Leaphorn & Chee series of police procedural novels written by Tony Hillerman.
+It premiered on AMC on June 12, 2022.

-Executive producers include Roland, McClarnon, George R. R. Martin and Robert Redford.
-The series were Redford's third time adapting Hillerman's novels, after the films The Dark Wind (1991) and Skinwalkers (2002); it would also be his final work both behind-the-scenes and as an actor, as a cameo in a 2025 episode would be his last on-screen role.
+The series stars Zahn McClarnon as Joe Leaphorn, Kiowa Gordon as Jim Chee, and Jessica Matten as Bernadette Manuelito, all of whom are Navajo Tribal Police officers.
+Most of the cast are Native American.
+Executive producers include Roland, McClarnon, George R. R. Martin, and Robert Redford.
+The series is Redford's third time adapting Hillerman's novels, after the films The Dark Wind (1991) and Skinwalkers (2002).
+The Dark Winds series is also Redford's final work, both behind the scenes and as an actor, with a small cameo role in a 2025 episode being his final on-screen performance.

-It premiered on AMC and AMC+ on June 12, 2022, with the first season consisting of six episodes.
-After its premiere, the series was renewed for a six-episode second season, which premiered on July 30, 2023.
-In September 2023, the series was renewed for a third season that premiered on March 9, 2025.
-In February 2025, ahead of the third-season premiere, the series was renewed for a fourth season that is set to premiere on February 15, 2026.
-The series received very positive reviews, with particular praise for McClarnon's performance.
+The series has received very positive reviews, with particular praise for McClarnon's performance.
+The second season premiered on July 30, 2023, the third season premiered on March 9, 2025, and the fourth season premiered on February 15, 2026.
+In February 2026, ahead of the fourth-season premiere, the series was renewed for a fifth season that is set to premiere in 2027.

 Premise

-The series follows three Navajo Tribal Police officers, Joe Leaphorn, Bernadette Manuelito, and Jim Chee, in the 1970s Four Corners area of the American Southwest.
+The series follows three Navajo Tribal Police officers, Joe Leaphorn, Jim Chee, and Bernadette Manuelito in the 1970s Four Corners area of the American Southwest.